-In Fig. 3(b) we explore how the Nash equilibria of the system change when the sects have the same sizes $N_A = N_B = N$ but different resource availability $\omega_A > \omega_B$ so that in Eq.
-4.4, x < 1.
-Results are similar to those described in Fig. 3(a), with the roles of the two sects switched.
+In figure 3b, we explore how the Nash equilibria of the system change when the sects have the same sizes $N_A = N_B = N$ but different resource availability $\omega_A > \omega_B$ so that in equation (4.4), x < 1.
+Results are similar to those described in figure 3a, with the roles of the two sects switched.
 Large $\omega_A/\omega_B - 1$ asymmetries lead radicals from the weaker group B to display greater violence than those from the more resourceful sect A; similarly the weaker group is less radicalized than the stronger one.
-The resource asymmetry does not directly affect the utility functions the same way the size asymmetry did, but does play a role through the resource constraint 4.8.
-A
+The resource asymmetry does not directly affect the utility functions the same way the size asymmetry did, but does play a role through the resource constraint (4.8).
+A relatively large ω_A allows for larger indoctrination p_A , which will lead to an increase in r_A , as desired in the utility function, and to a decrease in k_A due to equation (4.8).